nadrino/kotor-walkthrough/kotor/walkthrough/049_YavinStation.md

 	- Yes, I am.
 She only speaks a smattering of Mandalorian, but I was able to figure it out.
 	- Certainly.
 I'll bring you to my ship.
 	- Lur Arka na bads.
 Nuh-gisen laesfa, Sasha.
+- Equip the belt -> HK (17 repair)
+    - I would like to try restoring some of your memory.
+    - Let's get started.
+    - What?
+Why not?
+    - Are you sure your core isn't just damaged?
+    - You are eager to find your origins, are you?
+    - Well…
+    - So tell me about this last owner, then.
+    - **It appears no one could resist using your protocol.**
+    - I suppose I would, at that.
+    - Oh?
+Why is that?
+    - So you killed *that* master directly.
+    - You are just a travelling piece of bad luck, aren't you?
+    - You don't want to hear the answer to that.
+    - So you couldn't kill Mandalore, hey?
+    - So can you remember anything else?
+    - [Because of your repairs, HK-47 will now regenerate at a rate of 1 vitality point every 3 seconds and has gained an additional +2 bonus to his dexterity.]
 - Go to star map -> Kashyyk